tsphethean/blog/source/_posts/2013-11-28-Reviewing-code-reviews.md

 summary: "How to make sure your code reviews are effective"
 ---

-A large part of my role, and that of any senior developer, is carrying out reviews of the code written by the team to ensure that it meets coding standards for performance, security, architectural principles, and adherance to the conventions of the framework or platform being developed.
+A large part of my role, and that of most senior developers, is carrying out reviews of the code written by the team to ensure that it meets coding standards for performance, security, architectural principles, and adherance to the conventions of the framework or platform being developed.